dv-flow/dv-flow.github.io/docs/quickstart.rst

     % dfm run sim-run

 This will compile the source, build a simulation image for module `top`, and run the resulting image.
-Not too bad for 20-odd lines of build specification.
+Not too bad for less than 20 lines of build specification.

 A Bit More Detail
 =================